aheirich/AMI2/doc/toplevel.md

 ### DataSource
 [DataSources](data_source.md) provide telemetry data to the system.
 #### SharedMemoryDataSource
-Transfers incoming sensor data to the local Redis.
+Transfers incoming sensor data to the local store.
 #### FileDataSource
 Replays sensor data stored in a file.
 #### xyzDataSource
 User extended data source

 ### Worker
-[Worker processes](worker.md) perform computation on the data and place the results in the global Redis.
+[Workers](worker.md) execute the computation graph on the input data and write the results to the global store.

 ### Graph Manager
 [Graph manager process](graph_manager.md) manipulates and optimizes the computation graph.
 May be replicated (not distributed) in a large scale system.
-The graph definition is stored in the global Redis.
+The graph definition is stored in the global store.

-### Feature Store
-API from which clients can [subscribe to data](feature_store.md).
-May be replicated (not distributed) in a large scale system.

 ### Client
 [Client processes](client.md) acquire data for visualization or control.